-Although most of us are used to matters of the toilet being private, modesty meant something different to 19th-century Americans.
-Rather than viewing a 5-seat privy as uncomfortable, they would have viewed it as a luxury and enjoyed its substantial comfort.
-Buchanan and his little family, in addition to their household staff, would have made use of this privy.
-Archeological evidence suggests it was in use regularly until the 1880s.
+Although most of us are used to privacy in the toilet, modesty meant something different to 19th century Americans.
+Rather than viewing a 5-seat privy as uncomfortable, they would have viewed it as a luxury.
+Archeological evidence suggests it was in use regularly until the 1880’s.

 Today, privies can yield important secrets to archaeologists and historians.
-Before municipal trash pickups existed, household residents used privies to deposit their daily trash.
+Before municipal pickup existed, household residents used privies to deposit their daily trash.
 The contents of privy pits can reveal a lot about daily life in an earlier era.

 If you want to look in later, please do.
 First, though, the carriage house.